 Living with her parents was too much to handle.
 It had been almost 2 months since they came to her apartment and unceremoniously threw her things out, shoved them into a U-Haul truck, and dragged her back to their home where she was under constant supervision.

-“It’s for your own good” they said, “You’ll thank us later” they said; Strange how she wasn’t feeling an inch of gratitude.
+“It’s for your own good,” they said, “You’ll thank us later,” they said; Strange how she wasn’t feeling an inch of gratitude.

 With two bulky men following her around at school, she had become something like a social pariah.
-They chased away anyone that came too close to her, and she was almost expelled because one had the audacity to pummel a young man for saying something inappropriate to her.
+They chased away anyone who came too close to her, and she was almost expelled because one had the audacity to pummel a young man for saying something inappropriate to her.

 He deserved the beating, but hospitalizing him was too extreme.
 However, thanks to her father’s influence—being a member of the Town Council along with her mother—she was excused.
-Her brother Dominic, also known as the Police Commissioner, provided the giant men that wouldn’t let her breathe in peace.
+Her brother Dominic, also known as the Police Commissioner, provided the giant men who wouldn’t let her breathe in peace.

 Marissa was the only person taking her sister’s disappearance seriously.
 Her parents didn’t even bat an eyelash.
 She knew they didn’t get along, but she didn’t know it was to the extent of them not caring about her well-being.
 Whenever she brought the topic up, their answer remained the same “She’ll turn up eventually.”

 “When exactly is eventually?”
-She questioned, sitting across her father’s desk in his private chambers.
+She questioned, sitting across from her father’s desk in his private chambers.
 He was pointedly trying to change the topic but she wasn’t having it.